Law & Order (British TV series)

-Law & Order (often referred to as Law and Order) is a British television crime drama series, comprising four connected plays written by G. F. Newman and directed by Les Blair, which was first transmitted on 6 April 1978 on BBC Two.
-Each of the four stories within the series were told from a different perspective, including that of the Detective, the Villain, the Brief and the Prisoner.
-The series was highly controversial upon its release due to its depiction of a corrupt British law enforcement and legal system.
+Law & Order (often referred to as Law and Order) is a British television crime drama series, comprising four connected plays written by G. F. Newman and directed by Les Blair, which was first broadcast on 6 April 1978 on BBC Two.
+Each of the four stories within the series is told from a different perspective, including that of the Detective, the Villain, the Brief and the Prisoner.
+The series was highly controversial upon its release due to its depiction of a corrupt British police force and legal system.

-In 2009, G.F.
-Newman stated that he considered "90% of police to be corrupt at the time, and that there has been no significant change since then."
-For the series' thirtieth anniversary in April 2008, it was released on a limited edition DVD via 2|Entertain.
-In April 2018, BBC Four announced that the series would be rebroadcast on television for the first time to mark the series' fortieth anniversary.
-This statement was inaccurate, as a full repeat had previously been broadcast on BBC4 from 24 March to 14 April 2009 and it had also been repeated in March 1980.
-The 2018 repeats began at 10:00pm on Thursdays from 12 April 2018.